namtoki/English/phrases/meeting/today.md

 Since we're already communicating with the UX team on Teams and Figma, I think we can skip the explanation here.

+I think the key thing is to present what benefits there are in syncing data between PerL2 Standard and PerL2 Pro, and specifically what kind of data we want to sync.
+That's what I'd like to know first.
+Technically, we know that if we properly sync data between Server/App/Buds, there shouldn't be any issues, but it does add some complexity and there's a chance we could introduce bugs, so we need to weigh that against the benefits.
+What specific data are we looking to sync, and what's the user value proposition here?

 #### 全体
 This page `explains` how to achieve synchronization of buds control data between `multiple` pairs of buds, particularly between PerL2 Standard and PerL2 Pro.